yfu/yfu.github.io/_posts/2020-06-22-dungeon-game.md

 Solution:

 For the iterative method, the trick is that we need to process from the bottom-right to the upper-left corner for the iterative method.
 If we do it the other way around (upper-left to bottom-right), we won't be able to determine the minimum health at current position [i][j] given [i-1][j] (U) and [i][j-1] (L).
-In some cases, it's tempting the select one of U and L as the correct direction just to get a good minimum health, it is entirely possible that the other direction---which gives worse minimum health—--makes the knight to have more health to lead to a better global minimum health.
+In some cases, it's tempting the select one of U and L as the correct direction just to get good minimum health, it is entirely possible that the other direction---which gives worse minimum health—--leads the knight to have more health to ultimately result in a better global minimum health.

 1. Iterative: